 Base case pro forma

-Here is where you need to think about this deal as a real participant and make some realistic assumptions as to how your revenue and cash flow might play out.
+Here is where we need to think about this deal from the point of view of a real participant and make some realistic assumptions as to how our revenue and cash flow might play out.

 • Unit A goes vacant for six months in Year 3 before re-leasing at market, with a $15,000 TI allowance charged as CapEx.